 Join together for a better commute.

 Carpooling is a rideshare arrangement between two or more people who travel together in a private vehicle.
-The commuters typically travel to and from work together.
+The commuters typically travel to and from work or school.
 A carpool group could use one designated driver's car and pay the driver a portion of the costs, or, the group could rotate drivers and vehicles without exchanging money.
 A Pace carpool is not the same as ride hailing where riders pay a driver using a distance-based fee, mobile app and arrange a one-time trip in one direction.

 Start a carpool